bueler/real/README.md

 # real

-Webpage for Bueler's course in introductory real analysis (MATH 401) at UAF.
+Webpage source for Bueler's course in introductory real analysis at UAF (MATH 401).
+See [bueler.github.io/real](https://bueler.github.io/real) for the course page itself.